cicerocamargo/CombineIntro/README.md

     .store(in: &cancellables)
 ```

-In the listing above we first use `map`, so that every time the button sends us that `Void` event we transform it into an event that `eventSubject` accepts, then we call `subscribe(viewModel.eventSubject)`, and retain the cancellable (as we were doing before).
-From now on, every button tap will flow directly into `eventSubject` and our view model will, of course, be listening to the events that pass through `eventSubject`.
+In the listing above we first append a `map` operator so that every time the button sends us that `Void` touch event we transform it into a proper `BalanceViewEvent`, which is the type of event that `eventSubject` accepts.
+Then we call `subscribe(viewModel.eventSubject)` on the resulting publisher, and retain the cancellable (as we were doing before).

+From now on, every button tap will be transformed into a `BalanceViewEvent.refreshButtonWasTapped` and this event flow directly into `eventSubject`, and our `ViewModel` will, of course, be listening to all the events that pass through `eventSubject`.

 Time to run our tests again.
 They pass.
-Here's the full [commit](https://github.com/cicerocamargo/CombineIntro/commit/16572300c2df3de5d556492f1bf87bb06c5c6bd3).
+Here's the [commit](https://github.com/cicerocamargo/CombineIntro/commit/16572300c2df3de5d556492f1bf87bb06c5c6bd3) with the change.

+#### Is replacing functions with subjects worth it?

-Before we move on, I wanted to emphasize that although these changes might look a bit overkill, they bring interesting capabilities to our code.
+Before we move on, I wanted to analyze what we did on the `ViewModel`.
+Besides the mental shift from commands to events, we replaced function calls (we had only one in our simple example, but we usually have more than that) with a single subject, where the `ViewModel` can receive all the events it knows how to handle.
+This change looks a bit overkill for our tiny app, but they bring interesting capabilities to our code.

-First, now our ViewModel has a single point for receiveing events and a single var to store and publish the current state.
-We're very close to having a generic definition to any ViewModel, but that's subject to another article.
+First, now that our ViewModel has a single point for receiveing events and a single var to store and publish the current state, we're very close to having a generic definition that we could use for *any* `ViewModel`, and this could even be used to decouple the `ViewController` from the `ViewModel` as long as they work with the same type for the events and for the state.
+But that's subject for another article.

-The fact that we're receiving events through a subject also unlocks more functionalities.
+Second, the fact that we're receiving events through a subject allows the viewModel to apply operators to different events.
 Imagine that we should only refresh the balance on the first time the view appears.
-We could do this without any additional control var, by usign the `first(where:)` operator:
+We could do this without any additional var to control the number of times the "view did appear", the only thing we need to do is use the `first(where:)` operator:

 ```